ChrisOldmeadow/blogdown-website/content/authors/admin/_index.md

 title: Chris Oldmeadow
 ---

-I am an applied statistician with over 10 years experience providing consultative support for medical researchers.
-My undergraduate studies were in Mathematics, Statistics and Bioinformatics (University of Newcastle, Australia), and my PhD was in Bayesian Statistics applied in statistical genetics and bioinformatics (Queensland University of Technology, Australia).
-I am the Associate Director of Data Sciences at the Hunter Medical Research Institute, leading the  biostatistics, bioinformatics and health informatics consulting units
+ As the Associate Director of Data Sciences at the Hunter Medical Research Institute, I lead the  biostatistics, bioinformatics and health informatics consulting units helping clinicians and researchers to effectively use data to improve health care and health outcomes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-Oldmeadow.pdf" "newtab" >}}resumé{{< /staticref >}}.